GU4243-ADS/spring2018-project1-yujiehu/README.md

 -------------

 We examine the following sentiments using `NRC Sentiment lexicon` The NRC Emotion Lexicon is a list of English words and their associations with eight basic emotions (anger, fear, anticipation, trust, surprise, sadness, joy, and disgust) and two sentiments (negative and positive).
-The annotations were manually done by crowdsourcing."
+The annotations were manually done by crowdsourcing.

 From *[Text Mining with R; A Tidy Approach](https://www.tidytextmining.com)*, "When human readers approach text, we use our understanding of the emotional intent of words to infer whether a section of text is positive or negative, or perhaps characterized by some other more nuanced emotion like surprise or disgust.
 We can also use the tools of text mining to approach the emotional content of text programmatically."
 This is the goal of sentiment analysis.

-The plots below show authors with amount of words for different emotions.
+The plots below show authors with different amount of sentiment words.

-First, I plotted relatively "dark" emotions
+First, I plotted relatively "dark" emotions.

 ![image](figs/unnamed-chunk-27-1.png)